The Power of Play: How Games Can Help Your Kid Thrive

 Keep it Old School

 Mix up well known games, for example, ‘Eye Spy.’
-Give a clue to your partner of something that you can see and wait for them, if they can guess it.
+Give a clue to your child of something that you can see and wait for them, if they can guess it.
 Instead of just giving the first letter as a clue, name the color or category, or what the word rhymes with.

 Get Your 7-Day Free Trial to Play with Speech Blubs